logux/docs/protocols/ws/spec.md

 ```

 The second position is data object.
 This object could contain any keys and values.
-After receiving this command receiver doesn't send any messages back.
+After receiving this command receiver doesn’t send any messages back.
 Receiver saved data object for a particular sender.

 The sender could send this command multiple times but data will be saved only from the last command.